Parazonium: Application

-The Roman parazonium blade tended to be leaf shape and approximately 15"-19" long.
 The use of the Roman parazonium tended to be somewhat theatrical in the sense that it was a mark of rank and it was used to rally the troops.
-It appears the normal procedure was for the officer to exchange his parazonium for a gladius or a spatha if he was directly threatened during a battle.
+It is known that the Roman army initially used the parazonium even for combat purposes; gradually, however, from the second century BCE it appears the normal procedure was for the officer to exchange his parazonium for a gladius or a spatha if he was directly threatened during a battle; though it was still a viable weapon.